 - Insurance and Risk Management

 - International Business Management

 - Remotely Piloted Aerial Systems Commercial Operations

 Can you tell me more about the Civilian Military Leadership Pilot Initiative (CMLPI)?

 As a military-connected student, will I get preferential consideration for competitive programs?

-We recognize that a number of Fanshawe College programs are competitive, where military-connected students may not have the formal prerequisites and may request to have their experience considered for admission.
-Military-connected students will receive pre-application support for these programs, but will need to apply using OCAS and meet the requirements as listed and compete with all other applicants in our selection process which is explained at fanshawec.ca/hcp:
+We recognize that several Fanshawe College programs are competitive, where military-connected students may not have the formal prerequisites, academic upgrading or challenge exams are available.
+Military-connected students will receive pre-application support for these programs, but will need to apply using OCAS and meet the requirements as listed and compete with all other applicants in our selection process which is explained at fanshawec.ca/hcp.

 Fanshawe College values all students, regardless of background, and will continue to maintain an unbiased and equitable approach to admissions in competitive programming.

 Is my program at Fanshawe flexible around my military service?

 Military-connected students and their families face continued personal and professional challenges, such as barriers to employment and learning interruptions due to the exigencies of military service.
 In an effort to recognize these concerns, especially as related to continued post-secondary education, Fanshawe College supports the flexibility and portability of many college programs, particularly the Developmental Services Worker (DSW) Apprenticeship opportunity.
 The highly versatile learning pathway of the DSW program is an ideal option for those interested individuals who are geographically dispersed throughout Ontario.